mta-solutions/fsharp-data-validation/README.md

         // validation
 ```

-It is important that there be one failure type for each data type you want to validate.
+It is crucial to have a failure type for each data type that requires validation.
-We'll talk about how to compose them later.
+We'll discuss how to compose these types later.
-That way, we can handle the individual failure cases without having to write catch all `match` expressions to handle the cases we don't care about.
+Having specific failure cases allows us to handle each failure individually without resorting to catch-all `match` expressions to handle cases we don't care about.
-Especially because catch all `match` expressions can lead to code that is not type safe.
+This approach is particularly important because catch-all `match` expressions can lead to code that is not type-safe.

 Imagine adding a new case that you want to handle.
-If you don't have a catch all pattern, the compiler will tell you what parts of the program need to be updated.
+If you don't have a catch-all pattern, the compiler will indicate which parts of the program need to be updated.
-If you have catch all patterns, you have to search for every match expression by hand (yuk!).
+However, with catch-all patterns, you would need to manually search for every match expression that needs to be updated (not ideal!).

-Okay, so how do we actually validate our email address string?
+Now, let's explore how we can actually validate our email address string.

 ### The Validation Computation Expression

-Computation expressions are a very useful feature in F#.
-They make it easy to write a domain specific language (DSL) for important tasks in your code.
+Computation expressions are a powerful feature in F# that facilitate the creation of domain-specific languages (DSLs) for important tasks in your code.
-You should be able to recognize the syntax from `query` and  `async` expressions.
+You may recognize the syntax from `query` and `async` expressions.
-Let's look at some code.
+Let's take a look at some code.

 ```fsharp
 module Example.Types